Bishan–Ang Mo Kio Park: Opening

-On 17 March 2012, then Prime Minister Lee Hsien Loong officially opened the redeveloped park, renaming it Bishan-Ang Mo Kio Park.
+On 17 March 2012, then Prime Minister Lee Hsien Loong officially opened the redeveloped park, renaming it Bishan–Ang Mo Kio Park.
 It was spectated by a crowd of around 2000 people, including residents and local community partners, such as schools and non-profit groups.

+Awards

+The project received several awards, including the WAF 2012 Excellence on the Waterfront Honor Award and the President’s Design Award Singapore in 2012.